-- 1. In the left-side menu, click the triangle next to the Stores link - 2.
+- 1. In the left-side menu, click the box next to the Stores link. - 2.
 Click the link labeled with the name of your store. - 3.
 In the right-side frame, click the link labeled Settings. - 4.
 In the Currency drop-down menu, select Currency Magic. - 5.
 Click the Update button in the lower right corner of the frame (you may need to scroll down to see it).
+The module will display - some messages to indicate the progress of the installation, and to show you which pages will display the currency menu (see - "Store pages" below).

-After the module is assigned to the store, a new "tab" link, labeled Curren¢y Magic, will be seen at the top of the right-side frame.
+After the module is assigned to the store, a new "tab" link, labeled Curren¢y Magic, will be seen near the top of the right-side frame.
 Clicking this link will take you to the module's settings screen.